MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -PipeliningEnabled
-!!!
-Exchange Server 2010, Exchange Server 2013

-The PipeliningEnabled parameter specifies whether the PIPELINING EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-Valid values for this parameter are $true or $false.
-When the PipeliningEnabled parameter is set to $true, the PIPELINING EHLO keyword is advertised in the EHLO response to the remote server and is available for use.
-When the PipeliningEnabled parameter is set to $false, the PIPELINING EHLO keyword isn't advertised in the EHLO response to the remote server and is disabled.
-The PIPELINING extension enables the remote server to send requests without waiting for a response from this Receive connector.
-The default value is $true.

-!!!
-Exchange Server 2016

 The PipeliningEnabled parameter specifies whether the PIPELINING Extended SMTP extension is enabled or disabled on the Receive connector.
 Valid values are:

 - $true: PIPELINING is enabled and is advertised in the EHLO response.
 This is the default value.